bahramali/NFTBackend/README.md

 # NFTBackend

-This project is a simple Spring Boot application that listens to Kafka topics and stores the received data in a PostgreSQL database.
+This project is a Spring Boot application that connects to an MQTT broker and stores incoming messages in a PostgreSQL database.
+It also forwards the data to WebSocket subscribers.

 ## Building and running with Docker